 Caroline Pratt observed children long before she tried to teach them.
 She came to realize that the more children actively participate in their own education, the more they get out of it.

 City and Country opened in the autumn of 1914.

-Visionary founder, Caroline Pratt believed the use of open-ended work materials offers children the opportunity to recreate the world around them and dramatize the events occurring in it.
+Visionary founder, Caroline Pratt believed the open ended play materials offer each child the opportunity to recreate their world and dramatize their experiences.

 Encouraged by Dewey and other educators, Pratt and her teachers began a practice of documenting their work in unprecedented detail and created decades of observation and practice to provide the framework for the integrated curriculum.